 Steel Dynamics (STLD) Gains But Lags Market: What You Should Know

-Coming into today, shares of the steel producer and metals recycler had lost 5.68% in the past month.
-In that same time, the Basic Materials sector lost 0.06%, while the S&P 500 gained 0.39%.
+Prior to today's trading, shares of the steel producer and metals recycler had gained 4.18% over the past month.
+This has outpaced the Basic Materials sector's gain of 4% and lagged the S&P 500's gain of 4.32% in that time.

 Wall Street will be looking for positivity from Steel Dynamics as it approaches its next earnings report date.
 On that day, Steel Dynamics is projected to report earnings of $5.80 per share, which would represent year-over-year growth of 497.94%.
-Meanwhile, our latest consensus estimate is calling for revenue of $5.29 billion, up 103.37% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.29 billion, up 103.37% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $16.22 per share and revenue of $18.37 billion.
 These totals would mark changes of +471.13% and +91.37%, respectively, from last year.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 1.08% lower within the past month.
-Steel Dynamics currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.08% lower.
+Steel Dynamics is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, Steel Dynamics currently has a Forward P/E ratio of 3.79.
-For comparison, its industry has an average Forward P/E of 3.79, which means Steel Dynamics is trading at a no noticeable deviation to the group.
+Investors should also note Steel Dynamics's current valuation metrics, including its Forward P/E ratio of 3.84.
+This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 3.84.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.